jlab-sensing/ENTS-backend/README.md

 docker compose down
 docker volume rm dirtviz_postgresqldata docker compose up --build -d
-./migrate.sh
+./migrate.sh -u
 ```

 ### \[Flask-migrate\] Error: Can't locate revision identified by 'e5dbb2a59f94'

-For this error, it either means that you've deleted a revision corresponding to the id located in `./backend/api/migrations/versions` or that if it's during the deployment process, the alembic version in the table is mismatched.
+For this error, it either means that you've deleted a revision corresponding to the id located in `./backend/api/migrations/versions` or that if it's during the deployment process, the alembic version in the db (under the alembic version table) is mismatched.
 Double check to see if the revision history is the same for both deployment and locally.

 ### How do I import my own TEROS and Rocketlogger data previously collected?